sparrowcode/AlertKit/Readme.md

 If you like the project, do not forget to `put star ★` and follow me on GitHub.
 To help project, see [Сooperation](#сooperation) section.

 Check example usage in app _Debts - Spending tracker_ for [iOS](https://itunes.apple.com/app/id1446635818) and [macOS](https://apps.apple.com/app/id1496914334).
-You can buy source code this app in my store for iOS developers:
+You can buy source code this apps in my store for iOS developers:

 [![xcode-shop.com](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/xcode-shop.svg)](https://xcode-shop.com)
 [![https://github.com/ivanvorobei](https://github.com/ivanvorobei/SPPermissions/blob/master/Assets/Buttons/follow-me-on-github.svg)](https://github.com/ivanvorobei)